SUMMER OUTING TO KELMSCOTT MANOR

 Depending upon the weather and once our interest in Kelmscott and Morris is sated, the omnibus will then return us to central Oxford later in the afternoon.

-As we are required to pay well in advance, the deadline for bookings is noon on Wednesday 3 May.
+As we are required to confirm numbers and pay well in advance, the deadline for bookings is noon Friday 8 May.